Old Time Utah Dances is dedicated to the preservation and revival of

 Or call: (801)974-5647 or e-mail firstname.lastname@example.org

 These dances provide a complete living history immersion experience particularly suitable for fourth grade Utah history students.
-She and other teachers and callers of these dances are also available for family reunions and church and community events.
+Laraine Miner is available for teaching and calling these dances for family reunions and church and community events.
 Live music provided by local traditional bands is highly recommended to create the most authentic and exciting atmosphere for these events.

 Call: (801)974-5647 or e-mail email@example.com